junxit/us-congress-bills-109/bill.md

   >   - **(1)** Subsection (a) will not apply when lands are taken in trust for the benefit of an Indian tribe that is newly recognized, restored, or landless after the date of the enactment of subsection (f), including those newly recognized under the Federal Acknowledgment Process at the Bureau of Indian Affairs, and the following criteria are met:
   >     - **(A)** The Secretary determines that such lands are within the State of such tribe and are within the primary geographic, social, historical, and temporal nexus of the Indian tribe.
   >     - **(B)** The Secretary determines that the proposed gaming activity would not be detrimental to the surrounding community and nearby Indian tribes.
-  >     - **(C)** The Governor and State legislature of the State in which the gaming activities will be conducted concur.
-  >     - **(D)** The Indian tribes within 75 miles of the proposed tribal trust land acquisition concur.
+  >     - **(C)** Concurrence by the Governor in conformance with laws of that State.
-  >     - **(E)** The regional Bureau office shall not recommend a tribal application for trust land acquisition for the purposes of gaming, in accordance with this section, until after the county or parish government with authority over the land that is contiguous to the lands applied to be taken into trust has held an advisory referendum, paid for by the tribal applicant, to determine whether the residents of that county or parish support or oppose the Indian tribe’s application to conduct gaming regulated by this Act.
-Regardless of the result of the referendum, for the purposes of the Indian tribe mitigating the direct impact on the county or parish infrastructure, and to include a direct payment to mitigate county or parish infrastructure costs, the Indian tribe shall negotiate and sign a memorandum of understanding with the county or parish government.
-Such mitigation payments shall be limited to the direct effects of the tribal gaming activities on the affected county or parish infrastructure and services.
-If a memorandum of understanding is not signed within one year after the advisory referendum, both parties shall submit to mandatory binding arbitration to agree upon such a memorandum of understanding.
+  >     - **(D)** Mitigation by the Indian tribe in accordance with this subparagraph.
+For the purposes of the Indian tribe mitigating the direct impact on the county or parish infrastructure and services, the Indian tribe shall negotiate and sign, to the extent practicable during the compact negotiations described in section 11(d)(3), a memorandum of understanding with the county or parish government.
+Such mitigation requirements shall be limited to the direct effects of the tribal gaming activities on the affected county or parish infrastructure and services.
+If a memorandum of understanding is not signed within one year after the Indian tribe or county or parish has notified the other party and the Secretary, by certified mail, a request to initiate negotiations, then the Secretary shall appoint an arbitrator who shall establish mitigation requirements of the Indian tribe.

 - **(2)** by adding at the end the following new subsections:
   > - **(e)**